Share this Post

 Most marketers (and many non-marketers) would agree that a brand positioning statement is a critical strategic tool to help set direction for a brand (or company… or both).
 But if you haven’t taken a look in a while, don’t have one yet, or have one but seek to improve it, you need a format that you know will be effective.

 While the format in this article will be helpful, also keep in mind that much of the work lies in your own hands.
 How you use the tool matters.
 So, before jumping to the very end and downloading the template, I recommend you read this entire article to help make the most of your opportunity.

 SOME GROUND RULES

 A brand positioning statement is an internal document.
-It is not for external communications.
-While you may develop external communications based on the positioning, the positioning itself is for internal use.
 It’s meant to set clear direction for the business, so you should err on the side of clarity as opposed to creative or fanciful language.
 Since all executions flow from the positioning strategy, you want the direction to be clear and unmistakable.

 DO YOUR HOMEWORK

 Before you can write a sound or effective brand positioning statement, you need to do some homework.
 That’s right… you aren’t going to get off that easy.
 The full extent and depth of the homework you should be doing is enough to fill many other articles.
 Here I’ll simply give you an overview of some of the key things you should be researching/analyzing to inform positioning.